 This public square is affectionately referred to as Portland's "living room," thanks to its popularity as a gathering place and as a site for public festivals and events.
 In past years, the site was occupied by a school, a hotel, and a parking garage.
 In 1974 the city obtained the land and created a beautiful space that exists today.
 Much of the funding was through private donations; as a result, you'll see bricks imprinted with the names of donors throughout the space.
 Open since 1984, the square hosts activities year-round, including special outdoor concerts and city celebrations.
 They have a calendar on their website with a list of events.

-Recommended for Best Attractions & Activities because: Pioneer Courthouse Square is Portland's living room and constantly has fun things to see and do there.
+Recommended for Best Attractions & Activities because: Pioneer Courthouse Square is Portland's living room in the heart of the city and constantly has fun things to see and do there.

 Forest Park is Portland's own enchanted forest.
 Forest Park is well known for being the largest urban forest in the country located within a city.
 Forest Park encompasses more than 5000 acres full of dense trees, rivers, waterfalls, and bridges.
 It has more than 40 miles of hiking, biking and equestrian trails.
 Most trails are wide and well taken care of, making them good for runners and bicyclists.
 The park can be found on the eastern portion of the Northwest Hills and is only 10 minutes from downtown.
 Taking even a short hike through Forest Park allows you to truly appreciate Oregon's beauty.
 Deciding where exactly to enter can be confusing.
 McCleary Park at 29th and Upshire is a good place for entry.

-Recommended for Best Attractions & Activities because: Forest Park is 5,000 acres in the middle of downtown Portland.
+Recommended for Best Attractions & Activities because: Forest Park is 5,000 acres of forest in the middle of downtown Portland.

-Meagan's expert tip: Research exactly where you want to go before your first visit.
+Meagan's expert tip: Research exactly where you want to go before your first visit like the Witch's castle.

 Voodoo Doughnuts serves doughnut creations unlike anywhere else, because where else can you find a bacon maple bar, a chocolate donut covered in cocoa puffs, an apple fritter "as big as your head", or buy a coffin filled with donuts.
 You can even get married at its sister location in Northeast Portland while chowing down on a sweet, yeasty treat?
 Voodoo doughnuts are the talk of the town and indeed, the world and thanks to an eclectic blend of flavors and toppings, a selection of vegan doughnuts, and yes, the benefit of legal weddings performed by ordained ministers.
 They also serve Stumptown coffee.